GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

     This process may be more complicated if a reference genome for your host taxa is not readily available.
 In this case an alternative method would need to be employed (for example: predicting taxonomy via `Kraken2` and then filtering out all reads that map to the phylum or kingdom of your host taxa).

 This exercise provides an example using `BBMap` to map against a masked human reference genome and retain only those reads that do *not* map to the reference.
-Here we are mapping the quality-filtered reads against a pre-prepared human genome that has been processed to mask sections of the genome, including those that:
+Here we are mapping some mock human microbiome reads against a pre-prepared human genome that has been processed to mask sections of the genome, including those that:

 - are presumed microbial contaminant in the reference
 - have high homology to microbial genes/genomes (e.g. ribosomes)